-------------------------------

 13. Final Fantasy XI

 Despite the game having a somewhat loyal fanbase and a somewhat sizable number of players, I can't reasonably place it within this list because it is a spin-off title of sorts.
 FFXI is an MMORPG, so it's not fair to compare this title to the rest of the series.
-Personally, I feel that the online titles could just have easily been called "Final Fantasy Online" so they wouldn't have to take a number in the series.
-Anyway, it gets it's spot here, outside the rankings.
+Personally, I feel that the online titles could have just as easily been called "Final Fantasy Online" so they wouldn't have to take a number in the series.
+Anyway, it gets its spot here, outside the rankings.

 12. Final Fantasy II

 The second installment in the Final Fantasy series was the first to have unique characters instead of generic heroes characterized by their classes.
 It also introduced the first unique leveling system, focusing on attributes like weapons to strengthen.
-It attempted to step it up from FFI's straight-forward story by adding secondary characters and a layered plot.
-While it is, in a way, the granddaddy of what makes Final Fantasy the way it is today, its simplicity and dated technology cannot compare to its sequels.
-It also does not surpass its predecessor because it lacks a certain level of influence and charm that the first game oozed of.
+It attempted to step it up from FFI's straight-forward story by adding secondary characters and an actual plot.

 11. Final Fantasy I